Definition of Accounting Principles

 The basic underlying accounting principles, guidelines and assumptions include the following:

-In the U.S. the accounting principles also include the many complex, detailed rules that are established and maintained by the Financial Accounting Standards Board (FASB).
+The U.S. accounting principles also include the many complex, detailed rules or standards that are established and maintained by the Financial Accounting Standards Board (FASB).
+These are organized in the FASB’s Accounting Standards Codification (ASC).

-The combination of the basic underlying guidelines and the complex detailed accounting rules are referred to as generally accepted accounting principles (or US GAAP or GAAP).
+The combination of the basic underlying guidelines and the complex detailed accounting standards are referred to as generally accepted accounting principles (GAAP or US GAAP).